 Frequently Asked Questions.

-Yes, microblading can fade over time.
+Yes, the microblading can be washed away by time.

 Bottom Line.